Onituwo/UK-BANK-CUSTOMERS-ACTIVITIES-REPORT/README.md

 - After thinking critically, four questions are needed to be answered;
 1. Total Customers By Region
 2. Total Customers enrolled Per Month
-3. Top 10 Customers By highest account Balances
+3. Top 10 Customers by highest account Balances
 4. Loan Eligibilities for qualified customers
 5. Other Relivants Insight